FAQs for graduate offer-holders

 I cannot book an English language test because test centres are currently closed.
 What do I do?

-We have made the following changes to our English language requirements because test centres are closed in certain regions:
+We have made the following changes to our English language requirements for 2020/21 entry because test centres are closed in certain regions:

 We will accept older English language tests, taken up to five years prior to the official start date of the course applied for, which meets the published standards for the course.